Interreg-Project UP Straw

 Around thirty sub-actions are associated with these main actions.

 The long term effects will be a major change in the perception of straw as a building material thanks to training programmes and appropriate demonstration and communication.
-The project will also bring concrete solutions to actual challenges like terms of reference for public procurement, specifications for straw in BIM (Building Information Modelling) or life cycle assessment for straw and guarantee system.
+The project will also bring tangible solutions to actual challenges like terms of reference for public procurement, specifications for straw in BIM (Building Information Modelling) or life cycle assessment for straw and guarantee system.

 ESBA which will support on the long term results of the actions UP Straw.